Chart Color Schemes

 Health outcomes in Oonoonba are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Approximately 55% (~1,232 people) have private health cover, which is very high.
-Mental health issues and asthma are the most common conditions, affecting 9.5 and 8.0% of residents respectively.
-Around 68.4% report being free from medical ailments, compared to 67.8% in Rest of Qld.
-The area has 11.5% (257 people) aged 65 and over, lower than the 14.9% in Rest of Qld.
-Health outcomes among seniors require more attention than those for the broader population.
+Common health conditions among its general population are somewhat typical but higher than average for older cohorts.
+Approximately 55% (~1,238 people) have private health cover, a rate significantly higher than the national average.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 9.5 and 8.0% of residents respectively.
+However, 68.4% of residents report having no medical ailments, slightly higher than the 67.8% reported across Rest of Qld.
+The population aged 65 and over is 11.4% (256 people), lower than the 14.9% in Rest of Qld.
+Health outcomes among seniors require more attention due to presenting challenges beyond those faced by the broader population.

 Frequently Asked Questions - Health